pytoolz/toolz/doc/source/control.rst

 pattern.
 Regardless of whether or not you use a for loop, a list comprehension, or ``map`` itself, it is useful to recognize the operation and to give it a name.
-Naming control patterns lets us tackle complex problems a larger scale without burdening our mind with rote details.
+Naming control patterns lets us tackle complex problems at larger scale without burdening our mind with rote details.
 It is just as important as bundling data into data structures or building complex functions out of simple ones.